Andrei-98/tddd12_database_technology/lab4/README.md

 ## Lab 4 Part A
 Your report must contain the following *two* files:

-* `template.drawio` with the source of the diagrams
+* `template.drawio` with the source of the diagrams.
+LINK to src: https://drive.google.com/file/d/1aGn-9cvR46aNwahuRCNVr0wN23kcALuV/view?usp=sharing
 * `lab4A.pdf` file with the EER and RM diagrams, created from the drawio template **as a PDF document**

 Place these files into this gitlab folder.